Automating-GIS-processes/site/docs/lessons/lesson-6/retrieve-data-from-openstreetmap.md

 ### Building footprints

 Besides network data, OSMnx can also download any other data contained in the OpenStreetMap database.
 This includes, for instance, building footprints, and different points-of-interests (POIs).
-To download arbitrary geometries, filtered by [OSM tags](https://wiki.openstreetmap.org/wiki/Map_features) and a place name, use [`osmnx.features_from_place()`](https://osmnx.readthedocs.io/en/stable/osmnx.html#osmnx.geometries.geometries_from_place) [geometries is soon deprecated an replaced with features].
+To download arbitrary geometries, filtered by [OSM tags](https://wiki.openstreetmap.org/wiki/Map_features) and a place name, use [`osmnx.features_from_place()`](https://osmnx.readthedocs.io/en/stable/osmnx.html#osmnx.geometries.geometries_from_place) [geometries is soon deprecated - we already use features here].
 The tag to retrieve all [buildings](https://wiki.openstreetmap.org/wiki/Buildings) is `building = yes`.

 ```{code-cell}